Stochastic Direct Search Method for Blind Resource Allocation: Introduction

-We highlight that if $f$ satisfies Assumption \ref{ass:reg} then $f$ has a unique minimum and is bounded from below.
-Assumption \ref{ass:reg} is arguably restrictive but common in online optimization due to the difficulty of controlling the cumulative cost without this assumption.
+\begin{assumption} $f$ is continuously differentiable, $\beta$-smooth and $a$-strongly convex on $\mathcal{D}$. \end{assumption} Note that under Assumption \ref{ass:reg}, $f$ has a unique minimum and is bounded from below.
+Assumption \ref{ass:reg} is common in online optimization due to the difficulty of controlling the cumulative cost without this assumption.\looseness-1

-Assuming convexity of $f$ on $\mathcal{D}$ is reasonable for budget allocation, because in programmatic advertising and economics more generally, one commonly observes that the marginal return associated to each resource is diminishing with the level of the resource (following the so-called law of diminishing returns).
-Indeed, Assumption \ref{ass:reg} implies that when $f$ has the form $ f(x_t^{(1)}, \ldots x_t^{(d)}) = \sum_{i=1}^{d} w_i(x_t^{(i)}) + w_{d+1} \left(1 - \sum_{i=1}^{d}x_t^{(i)}\right)$, the marginal cost functions $w_1$ to $w_{d+1}$ are also convex and hence satisfy the law of diminishing return (viewing $-w_i$ as the marginal utility associated to the $i$-th ressource).
+In programmatic advertising and economics, it is common to observe marginal returns that decrease as the level of a resource increases (following the so-called law of diminishing returns).
+Assuming convexity of $f$ on $\mathcal{D}$ is therefore reasonable, since Assumption \ref{ass:reg} implies that when $f$ has the form $ f(x_t^{(1)}, \ldots x_t^{(d)}) = \sum_{i=1}^{d} w_i(x_t^{(i)}) + w_{d+1} \left(1 - \sum_{i=1}^{d}x_t^{(i)}\right)$, the marginal cost functions $w_1$ to $w_{d+1}$ are also convex and hence satisfy the law of diminishing return (viewing $-w_i$ as the marginal utility associated to the $i$-th resource).\looseness-1